ErinaTheDummy/SwordToShield/Character_Creation/Classes/Priest.md

 The justice order encompasses the enforcement of law and order across the entirety of creation.
 The nature order is lead by the god Themius.

-### Order Feature: Angel Radio (3rd Level)
-You are capable of meditating for 10 minutes in order to zone in on a frequency used by angels to communicate.
-You may ask a single question during the 10 minutes and the answer will be told to you over the frequency if the information is not exremely sensitive.

 ### Order Spells
 You learn the following spells thanks to your order, these spells are always prepared and do not count against your maximum spells prepared.